iiab/iiab/roles/maps/README.md

 See `maps_dot_black_vector_tiles` and `maps_dot_black_satellite_tiles` [here](https://github.com/iiab/iiab/blob/master/roles/maps/defaults/main.yml) for all valid values.

-## What about terrain?
+## What about 3D terrain?

-To add terrain files, you can set this optional setting.
+To add 3D (three-dimensional) terrain files, you can set this optional setting.
 You may find that when looking at mountains, high quality satellite imagery may compensate for low quality terrain, and vice versa.

 1. If you want **~980 MB** terrain maps (up to zoom 7), include:
    ```